Wind River Indian Reservation: Environmental

-Relationship with Arapahoe High School
+Education

 In 1993, the Northern Arapaho Tribe on the Wind River Reservation began a relationship with a high school in Centennial, Colorado, to "[promote] awareness to the co-existence of two very diverse cultures."
 Despite previous controversy, Arapahoe High School and the Arapaho Nation established an agreement, in which the tribe endorsed the school mascot, the "Arapahoe Warrior".
 The image of the mascot used by the school was drawn by Northern Arapaho artist Wilbur Antelope.
 The agreement also promised a long-standing relationship between the school and the tribe.
 Signed September 17, 1993, this proclamation allowed for the "Arapahoe Warrior" to become a reminder of Elder Anthony Sitting Eagle's words, "Always take care of one another," a phrase repeated often by students and faculty at Arapahoe High School.

 As part of the agreement, Arapahoe High School and the Arapaho Nation alternate visiting each other every year.
 When the Arapaho tribe comes to visit the school, the daily activities are put on pause for an assembly.
 Arapahoe High School students accompany those visiting from the Wind River Reservation and file into the large gymnasium, renamed in December 1994 after Arapaho Elder Anthony Sitting Eagle.
 Two cultures unite for a celebration, the Arapaho tribe performing traditional dances and the tribal leaders speaking to the students.
 When the students visit the Wind River Reservation, they take a tour of the school and learn more about the Arapaho Nation's culture.